Biking in Chugach State Park

 Access: Bird Creek Trailhead, Mile 101 Seward Hwy.
 Turn toward mountains on Konikson Road and go 0.6 miles to park trailhead and gate.

 Distance: 4.5 miles to signed closure.
-Riding allowed on all old Logging roads in Valley
+Stay on trails.

 Difficulty: Easy, Seasonal muddy areas.